List of R5 concert tours: Background

 On October 19, Ross announced the concert tour and 13 dates in his Twitter.
 The East Coast Tour started on December 15, 2012, in Jamestown, New York, and ending on December 31 in Syracuse, New York, with 16 dates only to east coast.
 It was also the first time the band traveled to another country, Canada, to play at Mod Club Theatre.
-The setlist consisted in songs of their first extended play Ready Set Rock, released in 2010, some songs from the soundtrqack of Austin & Ally, The Ting Tings's cover version of "Shut Up and Let Me Go" and the Christmas song "Christmas Is Coming".
+The setlist consisted in songs of their first extended play Ready Set Rock, released in 2010, some songs from the soundtrack of Austin & Ally, The Ting Tings's cover version of "Shut Up and Let Me Go" and the Christmas song "Christmas Is Coming".

 To promote the tour the band launched the "Crazy 4 U Contest".
 The R5' fans sent thematic photos about the song "What Are U Crazy 4?"
 TO Everloop.com website and the top five have won prizes and five-minute on Skype with the band.